 Last week, Dan and I decided it would be nice to go out for lunch and to do a little shopping.
-We visited a big garden centre and mini shopping village nearby and then visited the restaurant for some lunch.
+We visited a big garden centre and mini shopping village nearby and visited the restaurant for some lunch.

 I chose a herbed focaccia with brie and cranberries, which arrived with a boatload of crisps!

 Dan, on the other hand, chose possibly the most impressive sandwich I’ve ever seen!

 The fully loaded brioche sandwich was pretty huge and it tasted as good as it looks.
 Of course I couldn’t resist trying a bite!